 Restraint is a Virtue

 More subdued, sophisticated palettes lend class to an advert.
 Bullet points and info boxes help to organize important information for easier comprehension.
-Spaces between and around information eases readability.
+Space, and consistent use of it, between and around information eases readability.
 Don’t forget your address, phone number and web site address!
 If you don’t have a web site, get one: not everyone is on social media, and if people want more complete information, your web site can present it in an organized, comprehensive, attractive, custom-tailored and professional manner, in a format over which you have the ultimate control.

 Consider your audience and the venue.
 A large segment of the general population needs eye correction, and especially older demographics.
 Does your ad accommodate that reality?
 What size is the substrate on which it will be printed, how far away will that ad be physically from your target audience, and what are these viewers engaged in as they look at it?
 Is your message plastered on the side of a moving bus?
 Better make sure you condense your information into something someone can read in one to four seconds.
 Make it easy and memorable for them.
 Make your pictures do the talking in an instant.
 Is your ad on a billboard on a busy highway?
 The same rules apply here as for the bus, with even larger letters and fewer words.
 Is it the ever-present banner ad?
 People are becoming blind to them; make them different, impactful and perhaps add an animated GIF element.

 If you provide images for your ad, ensure that they are high-quality enough to reproduce well – don’t expect enlargements from small images to look like anything but pixelated dead weight.
-If you don’t have decent images, pay for them – we will not facilitate any form of copyright infringement, and that’s to protect both your legal backside and our professional reputation.
-Unique images make your site look far more impressive anyway.
+If you don’t have decent images, pay for them – either through stock or through originators; we will not facilitate any form of copyright infringement, and that’s to protect both your legal backside and our professional reputation.
+Unique images do make your site look far more impressive anyway.
 Again, look like you care, or it’s counter-productive.
 And also, make images relevant, not just cut-and-paste clutter.
-If you sell tires and it’s December, think whether sticking an image of holly leaves on the ad is really going to get someone in the Christmas spirit to buy tires, or if it’s just going to look absurd (hint: it’s going to look absurd – and take up valuable space that something useful could have occupied).
+If you sell tires and it’s December, think whether sticking an image of holly leaves on the ad is really going to get someone in the Christmas spirit to buy tires, or if it’s just going to look absurd (hint: it’s going to look absurd – and take up valuable space that something useful could have occupied and communicated).

 Trust Your Design Expert